Eric Young (wrestler): Other media

 Fritz has hosted his own television program, Off the Hook: Extreme Catches, on the Animal Planet channel.
 After the first season ran successfully from July to September 2012, the show returned for a second season from June to August 2013.

 On April 26, 2014, Fritz announced that he would host No Limits, scheduled for May 30 on Animal Planet.
 The show ran for one season, beginning on May 30, 2014.
 The show consisted of Fritz taking part in various extreme sports and other activities.

+Personal life

+Fritz has been known for his raspy voice which he attributed to papillomas, which are non-cancerous warts that grow on the vocal cords, and has had 30 surgeries on his throat as of October 2024.